PrayagGP/Compilers-Compiler-for-an-English-like-language/README.md

 - **Handling Long Words**: If a word exceeds 26 characters, it will be split into two words.
   - Example: The input `Anhueg)*nkhsgvcl;’,bhdyrgcgyu` will be split into `Anhueg)*nkhsgvcl;’,bhdyrgc` and `gyu`.
 - **Error Handling**: Any lexical errors (e.g., unexpected characters) are reported separately.
-- **Optional**: Display a symbol table generated during lexical analysis.
+- Display a symbol table generated during lexical analysis.

 ### 2. Parser:
 The **parser** verifies if the input string follows the rules specified in the Syntactic Specifications using a context-free grammar defined in Yacc.

 - **Input Validation**: Determines if the given input is **valid** based on the syntactic rules.
 - **Handling Punctuation**: Ensures commas and hyphens are correctly placed between words, and that commas are prioritized if both are present.
-- **Optional**: Print the accepted input (considering tokens, not the original string) with one space between tokens (skip the quotations).
+- Print the accepted input (considering tokens, not the original string) with one space between tokens (skip the quotations).

 ###  Running the code:
 - lex lexer.l